How Ancient Egyptians Built the Pyramids: The Complete Guide

 Performance, pacing, and practical rules

 Field trials show an 18-man crew moved a 2.5-ton block up a 1-in-4 incline at roughly 18 meters per minute.
-Use that as a planning baseline for minutes per meter, rest rotations, staging lanes, and regular wetting of tracks to prevent rutting.
+Use that as a baseline for minutes per meter, rest rotations, staging lanes, and regular track wetting to prevent rutting.

 Your checklist: size crews by weight class, wet and resurface trackways, plan ramp entries, document pulls and slippage, and keep contingency gear for oversized or fragile stone blocks.